denoland/docs/runtime/manual/advanced/jsx_dom/overview.md

+---
-# Overview of JSX and DOM in Deno
+title: "Overview of JSX and DOM in Deno"
+oldUrl: /runtime/manual/using_deno_with_other_technologies/jsx_dom/
+---

 One of the common use cases for Deno is to handle workloads as part of web applications.
 Because Deno includes many of the browser APIs built-in, there is